Cray-HPE/docs-csm/operations/node_management/Add_Remove_Replace_NCNs.md

     Restarting cray-dhcp-kea
    ```

-   2. When adding new NCNs, there will be network configuration changes that will impact changing IPs on computes. __**That will require DVS restart to update the IPs in the DVS node_map.**__
+   1. When adding new NCNs, there will be network configuration changes that will impact changing IP addresses on computes. __**That will require DVS restart to update the IP addresses in the DVS `node_map`.**__

-   3. `ncn_add_pre-req.py` will make the network adjustments and will list the xnames that will need to be rebooted after DVS is restarted.
+   1. `ncn_add_pre-req.py` will make the network adjustments and will list the xnames that will need to be rebooted after DVS is restarted.
 See example below:

-      ```bash
+      ```
       Please restart DVS and rebooting the following nodes before proceeding to the next step.:["x3000c0s21b4", "x3000c0s19b0", "x3000c0s21b3", "x3000c0s21b1", "x3000c0s21b2", "x3000c0s21b2n0", "x3000c0s21b3n0", "x3000c0s21b1n0"]
       prerequisite to prepare NCNs for removal, move and add Network expansion COMPLETED
-      Log and backup of SLS, BSS and SMD can be found at: /tmp/ncn_task_backups2022-04-01_21-21-04 ncn-m#
+      Log and backup of SLS, BSS and SMD can be found at: /tmp/ncn_task_backups2022-04-01_21-21-04
       ```

 <a name="add-worker-storage-master"></a>
 ## Add Worker, Storage or Master NCNs

-Use this procedure to add a worker, storage or master non-compute node (NCN).
+Use this procedure to add a worker, storage, or master non-compute node (NCN).

 <a name="add-ncn-prerequisites"></a>
 ### Add NCN Prerequisites

 For several of the commands in this section, you will need to have variables set with the name of the node being added and its xname.
-Set NODE to the hostname of the node being added (e.g. `ncn-w001`, `ncn-s002`, etc).
+Set `NODE` to the hostname of the node being added (for example `ncn-w001`, `ncn-s002`, etc).

 ```bash
 ncn# NODE=ncn-x00n